 When Would a High Court Enforcement Officer be Used?

-High Court enforcement officers are used to enforce County Court Judgements if the debt is more than £5,000 and the creditor wants to reclaim the loss against the debtor’s possessions.
-If the debt is over £600, has not been paid and it is not covered by the Consumer Credit Act, the creditor can also choose to transfer the debt from the County Court to the High Court.
+High Court enforcement officers are used to enforce County Court Judgements if the debt exceeds £5,000, and the creditor wants to reclaim the loss against the debtor’s possessions.
+If the debt is over £600, has not been paid, and it is not covered by the Consumer Credit Act, the creditor can also choose to transfer the debt from the County Court to the High Court.
 There are several reasons why a creditor would choose to escalate their claim to the High Court:

 - Creditors can add 8 percent interest to the debt once it has been passed to an HCEO.

 - The fees for HCEOs are much higher, which puts the debtor under more pressure to pay.